James Lollar Hagan internship

 2018 Project Title: Entertaining America

 The intern will get a behind-the-scenes experience with exhibition development, specifically the concept and content design/development phases for the museum’s upcoming exhibition on the power of entertainment.
 This major exhibition, spanning 150 years, will explore how music, movies, television, sports, and theater have brought Americans together to work through critical social and political issues of their day.
 The intern will be “in the room where it happens” with curatorial, design, exhibit development, education, and collections staff.
 The intern will perform research in the collections for the exhibition team, and will produce content for our online collections portal.
 The intern will research graphics and media for the upcoming exhibition, and will generate research and produce reports on potential object acquisitions.
 Finally, the intern will participate in visitor testing for exhibition concept and content development.

-The James Lollar Hagan Intern should have excellent research and writing skills, and familiarity with social media.
+The James Lollar Hagan Intern should have excellent research and writing skills, familiarity with social media, and a basic knowledge of Latino and American women’s history.
 Candidates can be undergraduates or graduates.